kiranrawat/-Travel-Recommendation-and-Intelligence-Engine-T.R.I.E./README.md

 - Attractions- Scraping TripAdvisor to collect the dataset.

 # Applications
-People planning their trip without wasting time to visit hundreds of websites can use this intelligence system.
+- This intelligence system is intended for the people who want to plan their trip without wasting time visiting hundreds of websites.